Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 FROM sales_fact_offload;
 ```

-How much data do we have out there?
+How much data do we have there?

 ```sql